-This programme provides you with ideal preparation for a career in the international political arena, equipping you with critical thinking, research and communication skills and in-depth knowledge sought after by employers.
+This course provides you with ideal preparation for a career in the international political arena.
+It will equip you with critical thinking, research and communication skills and in-depth knowledge sought after by employers.

 Recent graduates have gone on to work in the UK and overseas for government, the police, think tanks, and peacebuilding organisations.
-Organisations graduates have gone on to include the Ministry of Defence; Metropolitan Police; International Alert; the Army and beyond.
+Organisations graduates have gone on to include the Ministry of Defence, the Metropolitan Police, International Alert, the Army and beyond.
 Many also pursue further study by commencing PhD research.

 The School of Politics and International Studies has a dedicated Careers Consultant who is on-hand throughout the year to support and advise you in regards to your career.
 The School also arranges a number of guest speaker events where you are able to engage with prospective employers, and hear from leading figures in the field.

 In addition to the School-specific careers support, you will also have access to the University’s award-winning Careers Service.
 The Careers Service offers one-to-one appointments, advice on starting your own business, careers events, mentoring schemes and support with your CV, applications and interviews.